infinum/qa-handbook/Testing/Testing - WordPress.md

 * Every block is adjustable.
 * Some values are hardcoded.
 * Test every block independently.
-* Create new page for QA only.
+* Create a new page for QA only.